zhan-shi/zhan-shi.github.io/_pages/about.md

 ## Work in-Progress
 <!-- - - - -->

-Gender impacts of face-to-face academic interactions: Evidence from conferences (with [Fernanda Leite Lopez de Leon](https://sites.google.com/site/fernandalldeleon/) and [Ben McQuillin](https://research-portal.uea.ac.uk/en/persons/ben-mcquillin))
+Gender impacts of face-to-face academic interactions: Evidence from conferences (with [Fernanda Leite Lopez de Leon](https://sites.google.com/site/fernandalldeleon/) and [Ben McQuillin](https://research-portal.uea.ac.uk/en/persons/ben-mcquillin))<br/>
+<small>[ <a href="#/" onclick="visib('gender_conf')">Abstract</a> ] </small>

+<div id="gender_conf" style="display: none; text-align: justify; line-height: 1.2" ><small>
+We explore the role of face-to-face and social interactions in academic settings in contributing to (or mitigating) gender differences in academic productivity.
+Our focus is on academic conferences, building on our previous work.
+In exploiting a “natural experiment” (the last-minute cancellation of a very large conference), we showed distinct conference benefits in terms of developing and advertising papers presented, and in authors’ forming new collaborations.
+More recently, we have discovered that these benefits appear to be gendered.
+We now propose to develop our existing dataset (comprising more than 29,000 conference papers) and conduct further analyses that will help us to verify, explore, and explain this phenomenon.
+The conference setting represents a specific opportunity for academics to meet in person.
+We contend that an understanding of the role of gender in this environment will cast light on the role of gender in academic workplaces more generally.
+</small><br><br/></div>

 <!-- \